 Eka to Bhakata Jibana is one of the beautiful poems by Bhakta Salabega – The greatest disciple of Lord Jagannath.
 Bhakta Salabega who lived in the first half of the 17th century occupies a permanent position among the devotional poets of Odisha/Orissa who devoted his life to Lord Jagannath.
 Nilamani Mishra, who has written a comprehensive account of the poet and his works, determines the birth of Salabega between circa AD 1607-1608.
 Salabega was the son of the Mughal subedar, Lalbeg.
 Salabega composed numerous devotional songs but not all of them have survived.

-There is various devotional album of Lord Jagannath released on the lyrics of Bhakta Salabega, Eka to Bhakata Jibana is one of those famous lyrics dedicated to The Lord of the Universe.
+There is a various devotional album of Lord Jagannath released on the lyrics of Bhakta Salabega, Eka to Bhakata Jibana is one of those famous lyrics dedicated to The Lord of the Universe.
 But this version of the famous song is different and purest.
 The song is sung by renowned singer, lyricist & filmmaker Subhashree Tripathy.
 Must Watch The Video.

 History is witness – Whenever the devotees have prayed, Lord Jagannath “The God of the Universe” is always there with him.
 The great Jagannath culture is a unique unifying system that assimilated and incorporated in its fold the influences of divergent religious creeds and sects.